Author: Kate Novak and Jeff Grubb

 I’ve been looking forward to reviewing this one for a while now.
 In some ways, it’s easily dismissed as an unoriginal work which is highly derivative of another, better-known author.
 Stop me if you’ve heard this one before: A foppish, foolish aristocrat with more money than sense lives with his uncannily competent valet.
 Everyone considers him a useless wastrel, and he lives in fear of his domineering aunt.
 He gets into and out of a variety of domestic and social scrapes in an amusing fashion.
 Sound familiar?
 It should if you’ve ever read any of the “Jeeves & Wooster” stories of famed British humourist P.G.
 Wodehouse, because it’s basically Bertie Wooster transplanted into the Forgotten Realms.

 But from another perspective, this very unoriginality makes it original: this may be the first of the Forgotten Realms books we’ve looked at so far which veers away from the standard “heroic fantasy” template.
 As a pastiche of the works of Wodehouse, it straddles the line between traditional heroic fantasy and the “fantasy of manners“, a genre which emphasizes the social aspects of the fantasy world over the action and questing and all that.
 There’s some magic and swordplay here, sure, but there’s also a lot of time spent on the Wyvernspurs’ family politics and intrigues.
 It’s about one-third comedy of manners, one-third mystery novel, and one-third swashbuckling action, which adds up to a much greater focus on the characters and their society than any of the other Realms novels to date.
-The rest, as befits their D&D roots, have all been focused on combat, travel, and exploration; The Wyvern’s Spur is the first one that feels less like “D&D fiction” and more like a story that just happens to be set in the Forgotten Realms.
+The rest, as befits their D&D roots, have all been focused on combat, travel, and exploration, but The Wyvern’s Spur is the first one that feels less like “D&D fiction” and more like a story that just happens to be set in the Forgotten Realms.

 He shuddered again and wished that he’d stayed in Westgate, where all he’d had to worry about were dragons, earthquakes, and power struggles.
 They really were insignificant compared to these family crises.